ArnavBalyan/Adhoc-Networks-Epidemic-Routing-Blockchain/README.md

 # Secure Epidemic Routing using Blockchain in Opportunistic Internet of Things Networks.
-This algorithm is a part of research on various techniques to secure adhoc decentralized networks.The algorithm presents a secure routing protocol based on the delivery predictability of messages by integrating blockchain to ensure security and privacy.
+This algorithm is a part of research on various techniques to secure adhoc decentralized networks primarily .
+The algorithm presents a secure routing protocol based on the delivery predictability of messages by integrating blockchain to ensure security and privacy.
 The simulation result shows that